zhili03/oneDNN/doc/programming_model/data_types.md

 | f4\_e3m0  | 4-bit floating-point with 3 exponent bits and no mantissa bit                                                                                                                           |

-@note
-    Boolean is only supported in the Graph Compiler in CPU engines.
-No primitives support boolean during primitive computation.

 ## Inference and Training

 oneDNN supports training and inference with the following data types: